rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 }
 ```

-If a subtrait implementation is brought into scope, it must be either a blanket implementation, or an implementation on a discrete type making use of the identical supertrait implementations in that scope.
+If a subtrait implementation is brought into scope, it must be either an implementation with a generic target, or an implementation on a discrete type making use of the identical supertrait implementations in that scope.
 (This rule is automatically fulfilled by scoped implementation definitions, so it's only relevant for which scoped implementations can be imported via `use`-declaration.)

 ## Independent trait implementations on discrete types may still call shadowed implementations
 [independent-trait-implementations-on-discrete-types-may-still-call-shadowed-implementations]: #independent-trait-implementations-on-discrete-types-may-still-call-shadowed-implementations